-It must be noted that should approval to the development be granted by the respective competent authority, a copy of any approved environmentally related authorisation (and approved authorisation amendment/s) must kept as an appendix to this EMPr on site at all times.
+It must be noted that should approval to the development be granted by the respective competent authority, a copy of any approved environmentally related authorisation (and approved authorisation amendment/s) must kept as Appendix 13 of this EMPr on site at all times.

-This includes but is not limited to, the EA (approved by the DEA&DP); any DWS approved authorisations/licences management plans and any botanical/biodiversity permit/licence/approvals.
+This includes but is not limited to, the EA (approved by the competent authority); the CAA conditional and/or final approval, any permit/licence/approvals required for the development under any other South African legislation.